Should Direxion NASDAQ100 Equal Weighted Index Shares (QQQE) Be on Your Investing Radar?

-This ETF has heaviest allocation to the Information Technology sector--about 42.30% of the portfolio.
-Healthcare and Consumer Discretionary round out the top three.
+This ETF has heaviest allocation to the Information Technology sector--about 42.20% of the portfolio.
+Consumer Discretionary and Healthcare round out the top three.

 Looking at individual holdings, Moderna Inc (MRNA) accounts for about 1.13% of total assets, followed by Skyworks Solutions Inc (SWKS) and Advanced Micro Devices (AMD).

 The top 10 holdings account for about 10.69% of total assets under management.

 QQQE seeks to match the performance of the NASDAQ-100 Equal Weighted Index before fees and expenses.
 The Index consists of companies in the NASDAQ-100 Index but each of the securities is initially set at a weight of 1.00% of the Index.
 The NASDAQ-100 Index includes 100 of the largest non-financial securities listed on NASDAQ based on capitalization.